Dark Elf Names: 330+ Drow, Male, Female & D&D Ideas

 Quenthel Baenre

-High Priestess and eventual Matron Mother of House Baenre, the most powerful drow house in Menzoberranzan
+High Priestess and eventual Matron Mother of House Baenre, the ruling drow house in Menzoberranzan

 Gromph Baenre

-Archmage of Menzoberranzan, the most powerful male drow wizard, whose magical abilities rival even the priestesses of Lolth
+Archmage of Menzoberranzan, a male drow wizard whose magical abilities rival even the priestesses of Lolth

 Viconia DeVir